-Prior to joining the LSE I held a joint research fellowship at the Niehaus Center for Globalization and Governance, Princeton University, and the Blavatnik School of Government, University of Oxford.
-I hold a PhD and MPhil from the Centre of Development Studies, University of Cambridge.
+Prior to joining the LSE I held a postdoctoral fellowship at the Niehaus Center for Globalization and Governance, Princeton University, and the Blavatnik School of Government, University of Oxford.
+I hold a PhD and MPhil from the University of Cambridge.

-Prior to joining the LSE I held a joint research fellowship at the Niehaus Center for Globalization and Governance, Princeton University, and the Blavatnik School of Government, University of Oxford.
-I hold a PhD and MPhil from the Centre of Development Studies, University of Cambridge.
+Prior to joining the LSE I held a postdoctoral fellowship at the Niehaus Center for Globalization and Governance, Princeton University, and the Blavatnik School of Government, University of Oxford.
+I hold a PhD and MPhil from the University of Cambridge.

 LinksLSE webpage